LondonAlgorithms/PathfindingAlgorithms/slides.md

 path from Romeo to Juliet**.

 ---
 ## Input

 N, M - integers

 X[N][M] - matrix of Integers

-X1, Y1 - the position of Romeo
+X1, Y1 - the position of Romeo (row, column)

-X2, Y2 - the position of Juliet
+X2, Y2 - the position of Juliet (row, column)

 ---
 Javascript